Leo Tolstoy

 2

 There are only three categories of people: some have found God and serve him; these people are wise and happy.
 Others have not found him and are not searching for him; these people are insane and unhappy.
-The third category have not found him, but are searching for him; these people are wise, but are still unhappy.
+The third have not found him, but are searching for him; these people are wise, but are still unhappy.

 — Pascal